SAP-archive/teched2020-DT263/README.md

 ### Users doing the on demand exercises (after the live workshops) shall use the following login:

-User:       tbd (will be published after the live workshops)
+User:       will be published after the live workshops

-Password:   tbd (will be published after the live workshops)
+Password:   will be published after the live workshops

-Start the on demand exercise preparation (will be published after the live workshops).
+Start the on demand exercise preparation - pdf will be published after the live workshops

 Proceed with exercise 1 and 2 in the section above.